Documentation Index

 Key Column Configuration

-Thedata_key_column field defines the symbol/key used for filtering queries:
+The data_key_column field defines the symbol/key used for filtering queries:

 Schema Definition

-Each column in a dataset schema requires:string, int64, uint64, double, float, bool, date32, date64, time64
+Column types: string, int64, uint64, double, float, bool, date32, date64, time64

 Column groups: